 Road tax to transfer

 As of March 1, 2025, we have transferred the management and maintenance of 28 km of roads, including 11 km of bicycle paths, to the municipality of Landsmeer.
 Because this transfer took place during the year, there is still a road charge on the water board tax assessment for 2025.
-The assessment for tenants has already been sent out in January; that for property owners will follow this spring.
-We levy this tax to pay for road maintenance, so Landsmeer residents' revenues will be shared with the municipality of Landsmeer in 2025.
-Starting next year, the municipality will charge for additional road management and maintenance through municipal taxes.
+The assessment for tenants has already been sent in January, the one for property owners will follow this spring.
+We levy this tax to pay for road maintenance, so the revenue from Landsmeer residents will be shared with the municipality of Landsmeer in 2025.
+Starting in 2026, the municipality will charge the cost of additional road management and maintenance through municipal taxes.

 Since March 1, HHNK only manages roads in Purmerend and Waterland, a total of 214 km.
 We are in talks with both municipalities about the transfer of these polder and dike roads.